score-json/inc_nlohmann_json/.dotstop_extensions/README.md

 ---
 ```

-Additionally, it is possible, but not mandatory, to give a `description` and an `overload` parameter.
+Additionally, it is possible, but not mandatory, to provide a `description` and an `overload` parameter.
 The full example including all parameters is:
 ```
 ---
 ...